 NOTE 16: Support of DNS over (D)TLS is based on the informative requirements as specified in 3GPP TS 33.501 [24] and it is implemented based on the operator requirement.

 If the PDU SESSION ESTABLISHMENT REQUEST message includes the Service-level-AA container IE with the service-level device ID set to the CAA-level UAV ID, then when the SMF is informed by UAS NF that UUAA-SM is successful, the SMF shall include the service-level-AA response in the Service-level-AA container IE of the PDU SESSION ESTABLISHMENT ACCEPT message and set the value to the service-level-AA result.
 Then SMF may include the service-level device ID and the service-level-AA payload in the Service-level-AA container IE of the PDU SESSION ESTABLISHMENT ACCEPT message and set the value to the CAA-level UAV ID and the the UUAA authorization payload respectively if received from the UAS-NF.
+The SMF may include the UUAA security information in the service-level AA container IE if it is received from the UAS-NF.

+Editor's note: It is FFS how to encode UUAA security information in the service-level-AA container and how to use it depending on SA3 normative requirement.

+Editor's note: Reference to SA3 TS will be added once it becomes available.

 If the network accepts the PDU session establishment for C2 communication, the network shall include the C2 aviation container IE (or service-level AA container IE) in the PDU SESSION ESTABLISHMENT ACCEPT message.
 The C2 aviation container IE (or service-level AA container IE):